Vivanta Industries Ltd to transform operations with focus on Next-Gen Tech Businesses - www.lokmattimes.com

 Vivanta Industries Ltd to transform operations with focus on Next-Gen Tech Businesses

 In September 2023, company entered in to In-principal Memorandum of Understanding (MOU) with Vivanta Drone Research Centre Tanzania Ltd (VDRCTL).
-Vivanta Industries Ltd will acquire 50 per cent stake in VDRCTL for setting up assembly line as well as R&D of drones.
-The company expect a sizable business opportunity from African Continent and look to expedite the project.
+Vivanta Industries Ltd will acquire 50% stake in VDRCTL for setting up assembly line as well as R&D of drones.
+Company expect a sizable business opportunity from African Continent and look to expedite the project.

 Highlights:-

-* To expand in drone business, company has entered in MOU with Vivanta Drone Research Centre Tanzania Ltd and acquired 50 per cent stake; To set up assembly line as well as R&D
+- To expand in drone business, company has entered in MOU with Vivanta Drone Research Centre Tanzania Ltd and acquired 50% stake; To set up assembly line as well as R&D

 In the Extra-Ordinary General Meeting of the Company held on February 13, 2023, members of the company had approved amendment of objects clause of the Memorandum of Association allowing the company to venture in to multiple businesses including Agriculture & Animal Feed, Industrial automation, industrial robotics systems & drone, charging station for electrical vehicles among others.